White Castle, Monmouthshire: Architecture

 White Castle occupies a hill near the village of Llantilio Crossenny, overlooking the surrounding landscape.
 The castle dates mainly from the 13th century and is made up of a central inner ward, a crescent-shaped hornwork to the south, and an outer ward to the north, with its stonework constructed from red sandstone.
 The outer ward was originally much larger, extending around the castle further to the east, but only limited traces of these earthworks survive.
 It is now entered from the north-east although, before the 13th century, the entrance was originally on the south side.
 The historian Paul Remfry considers the castle to be "a masterpiece of military engineering" for the period.

 The outer ward is 320 by 170 ft across, accessed by a gatehouse on the eastern edge and defended by a stone curtain wall, a dry ditch and four mural towers.
 The gatehouse, which survives up to 5 m in height, originally had a portcullis and a drawbridge.
 Three of the towers were circular in design, but one was rectangular and would have been used as lodgings for a household official.
 There was a large building, probably a barn, 115 by 66 ft across, on the north-western edge of the ward, alongside a group of smaller buildings, but all have since been lost.

 The inner ward is approximately 150 by 110 ft across, protected by a deep, revetted, water-filled moat, dug out of the rock.
 The curtain wall has four circular, four-storey towers and a gatehouse, with domestic buildings reaching around the insides of the defences.
 The four-storey gatehouse is flanked by two circular towers and would originally have had a portcullis and a drawbridge.
 It would originally have been used by the castle's constable or steward.
 Stretching eastwards from the gatehouse are the castle's hall, the constable's living quarters, the chapel – partially contained in one of the towers- the remains of the earlier keep, service buildings and the kitchen block.
 Only the foundations of these buildings survive.
 A postern gate in the inner ward leads through to the southern hornwork, which would originally have been linked by a wooden bridge, protected by timber defences and towers, with later stone additions, of which only traces remain.

 White Castle has unusual arrow loops, with the two arms of a conventional cross-shaped loop offset vertically, so that one side is higher than the other.
-Historians have contrasting views of the effectiveness of this design; they might have been a sensible way to ensure that the defenders could fire down the slopes around the castle, or to give better protection from incoming shot, although tests in 1980 showed them to have been extremely vulnerable to incoming shots.
+Historians have contrasting views of the effectiveness of this design; they might have been a sensible way to ensure that the defenders could shoot down the slopes around the castle, or to give better protection from incoming shot, although tests in 1980 showed them to have been extremely vulnerable to incoming shots.